robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-11-09 19:35:57 UTC
+**Last Updated:** 2025-11-09 20:07:57 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later around 19:35 UTC for the next update or when the webcam is expected to be available again.
+**Recommendation:** Visitors should check back later; the webcam feed will be available once maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message in red text on a grey background, with no live feed accessible at this time.
+**Technical Note:** The image displays a grey background with red text indicating \

-**Blog Summary:** Our panda cam is temporarily unavailable due to scheduled maintenance.
-We appreciate your patience and look forward to sharing adorable panda moments soon!

 ---